51Degrees/Device-Detection/README.md

   id via stdout.
 Can easily be modified to return other properties.
   (ProcPat & ProcTrie projects)

-2. Command line performance evaluation programme which takes a file of user agents and returns a performance score measured in detections per second per CPU core.
+2. Command line performance evaluation program which takes a file of user agents and returns a performance score measured in detections per second per CPU core.
   (PerfPat & PerfTrie projects)